 Day 4: A full day in Monreale and Palermo

-On the following morning, we headed into Monreale to visit the cathedral.
-The cathedral is a Unesco Heritage Site, and it’s one of those must-do things in Sicily.
+On the following morning, we headed to Monreale to visit the cathedral.
+The cathedral is a Unesco Heritage Site, one of those must-do things in Sicily.
 Something you cannot skip when in Palermo.
 It’s jam-packed with big buses and long queues for tourists.

-We were lucky to get there on a relatively quiet morning, and we got in after 10 min.
+We were lucky to get there on a relatively quiet morning and got in after 10 min.
 It’s one of those cathedrals that leave you in awe the whole time you walk and look around at the paintings, the ceiling and all the unique artworks.

 On a walking tour, we visited all the main attractions, including the Palermo Cathedral, 4 Canti Square, and the Teatro Massimo.
 We went on a Palermo street food tour of Capo Market, one of the many popular Palermo food markets.
 We tried the famous Pane and Panelle, the local Arancini, that Palermo turns into Arancine (feminine noun).
 This local speciality is fried rice balls with meat or cheese and tomato.